smseerat/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Developer edition_07.md

     ![This is a screenshot of the Azure cloud shell window showing the command to create the base64 encoded secret.
 The output to copy is highlighted.](media/hol-2019-10-18_07-12-13.png "Show encoded secret")

-12. Return to the Kubernetes UI in your browser and select **+ Create**.
+14. Return to the AKS blade in the Azure Portal and select **Configuration** under the **Kubernetes resources** section.
+Select **Secrets** and choose **+ Add**.

-13. In the **Create from input** tab, update the following YAML with the encoded connection string from your clipboard, paste the YAML data into the create dialog, and choose **Upload**.
+15. In the **Add with YAML** screen, paste following YAML and replace the placeholder with the encoded connection string from your clipboard and choose **Add**.
+Note that YAML is position sensitive so you must ensure indentation is correct when typing or pasting.

     ```yaml
     apiVersion: v1